 There’s a spectrum of engagement for employees – engaged, disengaged, and actively disengaged.
 Engaged employees have a passion for what they’re doing and are connected to the company.
 Disengaged employees are what many would call “checked out” because they simply go through the motions of their everyday tasks.
 Actively disengaged employees are vocal about their unhappiness and work to undermine what others have accomplished.

-The BizLibrary Collection contains a wide variety of training videos on employee engagement topics – check out this preview from The Jeff Havens Company on what motivates engagement:
+The BizLibrary Collection has a wide variety of training videos on employee engagement topics

 Why Employees Are Disengaged in the First Place